6 Outstanding Johns Hopkins Essays That Worked for 2024

 In this Johns Hopkins essay prompt, you only have 300-400 words.
 Use them wisely to maximize the impact your Johns Hopkins essay can have in admissions.

-This word count creates the key challenge of the Johns Hopkins supplemental essays: namely, you’ll want to balance a concise structure with descriptive language.
-Your language should draw the reader into the interest, background, identity, or community your Johns Hopkins supplement essay addresses.
-At the same time, you’ll want to avoid excessive wordiness.
+This word count creates the key challenge of the Johns Hopkins essay: namely, you’ll want to balance a concise structure with descriptive language.
+Your language should draw the reader into the interest, background, identity, or community your Johns Hopkins essay addresses.
+At the same time, strong Johns Hopkins supplemental essays will avoid excessive wordiness.

 Example 1: Since the age of five, I’ve belonged to my local church.